telerik/maui-docs/controls/collectionview/grouping/footer.md

 ## Customizing the Group Footer

-If the default look how the group footer is presented do not match your use case, you can define custom templates by setting the `GroupFooterTemplate` property.
+You can change the default look of the group footer so that it matches your use case and style.
+To achieve this, define custom templates by setting the `GroupFooterTemplate` property.

-## Example with GroupFooterTemplate
+The following example demonstrates how to customize the group footer by using the `GroupFooterTemplate`.

 **1.** Define the following business object: